dilterporto/hr-app/README.md

 - Presentation (Rest API)
 - Application (Command and Query Handlers representing the *use cases*)
-- Domain (Agreggates, Repositories, Entities ...)
+- Domain (Aggregates, Repositories, Entities ...)
 - Infrastructure (Persistence, Reading, Caching)

 ## Solution features

-The features requested were implemented following the definition of *use cases* on the *Application Layer* and exposed via HTTP throught a REST API.
+The requested features were implemented following the definition of use cases on the Application Layer and exposed via HTTP through a REST API.

 *Employee API*
 - Create employee